Countly/countly-sdk-documentation/test_scenarios/scenario-manual-view-tests.md

 validation should also check cvid, pvid, peid

-## (1XX) Value sanitation, wrong usage
+## (1XX) Value sanitation, wrong usage, simple tests

-### 101_badValues_null
+### 100_badValues_null

-startAutoStoppedView, addSegmentationToViewWithID, addSegmentationToViewWithName, startView, stopViewWithName, stopViewWithID, pauseViewWithID, resumeViewWithID
+recordView(x2),
+startAutoStoppedView(x2),
+startView(x2),
+pauseViewWithID,
+resumeViewWithID,
+stopViewWithName(x2),
+stopViewWithID(x2),
+addSegmentationToViewWithID,
+addSegmentationToViewWithName,
+setGlobalViewSegmentation,
+updateGlobalViewSegmentation

-called with empty string values. versions with and without segmentation. nothing should crash
+called with "null" values.
+versions with and without segmentation. nothing should crash, no events should be recorded

 ### 101_badValues_emptyString

-startAutoStoppedView, addSegmentationToViewWithID, addSegmentationToViewWithName, startView, stopViewWithName, stopViewWithID, pauseViewWithID, resumeViewWithID
+recordView(x2),
+startAutoStoppedView(x2),
+startView(x2),
+pauseViewWithID,
+resumeViewWithID,
+stopViewWithName(x2),
+stopViewWithID(x2),
+addSegmentationToViewWithID,
+addSegmentationToViewWithName

-called with empty or null values
+called with empty string values

 versions with and without segmentation

+nothing should crash, no events should be recorded

-### 102_NonExistingViews
+### 102_badValues_nonExistingViews

-* stopViewWithName non existing views
-* stopViewWithID non existing id
-* pauseViewWithID non existing views
-* resumeViewWithID non existing views

-none of these should create any events. logs should reflect that neither the segmentation version or the one without segmentation

-## (2XX) Simple usage
+recordView(x2),
+startAutoStoppedView(x2),
+startView(x2),
+pauseViewWithID,
+resumeViewWithID,
+stopViewWithName(x2),
+stopViewWithID(x2),
+addSegmentationToViewWithID,
+addSegmentationToViewWithName

+These should be called with view names and id's that are not started

+nothing should crash, no events should be recorded

-## (3XX) Usage flows
+## (2XX) Usage flows

+### 200_autostartView_autoClose

+Make sure auto closing views behave correctly

+* recordView view A (sE_A)
+* recordView view B (eE_A_0, sE_B)
+* start view C (eE_B_0, sE_C)
+* startAutoStoppedView D
+* startAutoStoppedView E
+* start view F
+* recordView view G
+* startAutoStoppedView H
+* recordView view I

-### 301_simpleFlowMultipleViews
+### 201_simpleFlowMultipleViews

 Make sure all the basic functions are working correctly and we are keeping time correctly